 - Sign-up for Feedback Loops with all the known email providers that have them?

 - Process all of your bounced emails and remove them from your list?

 Everything combined is factored into your reputation score.
-It's much easier to hurt your reputation then repair it so you must be vigilant about keeping it healthy.
+It's much easier to hurt your reputation than repair it, so you must be vigilant about keeping it healthy.